ScottKrysa/Enron-project/README.md

   [-] intending to create a sentiment analysis tool that can monitor trends over time, maybe correlate similar trends to ID co-conspirators

-## Part 3: Build one or more models to analyze the elements from Part 2
+## Part 3: Build one or more TF models to analyze the elements from Part 2

 ## Part 4: Train and Test